Lydia-Blackwell-Esslami/asciiConverter/README.md

 providing multiple input and output options.
 The package can be useful in building creative messaging for message, headers, or designs within the user’s console, application, report, or other academic tools.
+Creating ASCII art through other formats such as by hand can be slow, difficult, and tedious especially across different project.
+However, the asciiConverter package helps solve this problem by giving users a simple, reliable, and fully automated way to generate a fun, block style tex that can be used for an array of outputs.
+By providing a standardized charter library, along with tools that are both flexible and simple allowing ease for users to apply ASCII art to their work.

 Some of the key components of this package include functions that are able to convert individual letters into the ASCII block format.